Omkumar2003/Git/README.md

 #### Status
 A file can be in one of several states in a Git repository.
 Here are a few important ones:

-<li>untracked: Not being tracked by Git</li>
+-  untracked: Not being tracked by Git
-<li>staged: Marked for inclusion in the next commit</li>
+-  staged: Marked for inclusion in the next commit
-<li>committed: Saved to the repository's history</li>
+-  committed: Saved to the repository's history
-<li>The git status command shows you the current state of your repo.
-It will tell you which files are untracked, staged, and committed.</li>
+-  The git status command shows you the current state of your repo.
+It will tell you which files are untracked, staged, and committed.

 ```
 git status